ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 Then, he put his forehead against Lán WàngJī’s chin, and, in a low voice, he said, “That day, after you left the burial mound, Wēn Qíng asked me:

 “It’s unusual to see you bringing someone here.
 You never brought anyone here before; why did you make an exception for HánGuāng-Jūn?
-And why the two of you call each other by your birth names*?’”
+And why do the two of you call each other by your birth names*?’”

 <small>*The way two people address each other tells others how they are related.
 For example, calling someone by his/her birth name indicates intimacy.
 However, Lán WàngJī and Wèi WúXiàn had started to call each other in that way before even being in an intimate relationship.</small>

 Lán WàngJī then lowered his head and kissed Wèi WúXiàn on the forehead.
 And then, he said, “Wèi Yīng, I know.”

-“She was already gone,” thought Lán WàngJī, “Being jealous is meaningless and disrespectful for the deceased.”
+“She was already gone,” thought Lán WàngJī.
+“Being jealous is meaningless and disrespectful for the deceased.”

-Wèi WúXiàn shook his head, and said, “Lán Zhàn, you don’t know everything.
+Wèi WúXiàn shook his head and said, “Lán Zhàn, you don’t know everything.
 You only know that I have treated you differently since we were teenagers.”

-He sighed, then resumed, “Wēn Qíng had someone she loved, and that person was from another branch of Wēn sect.
+He sighed, then resumed, “Wēn Qíng had someone she loved, and that person was from another branch of the Wēn sect.
 The two of them had known each other since childhood and grown up together.
 They had already talked about marriage.

 “Later on, the war broke out.
 Wēn Qíng’s branch was specialised in medical studies only.
 They were not involved in the war.